rocketas/spTest/README.md

 A tweet-sized (280 characters max) summary of why the project exists.

 # Getting started
+### Running the Server

+This server is created with Express.js

+### Installing:

+1. Clone the repository `git clone`
+2. Install dependencies `npm install`

+### Running express server:

+1) run `npm run start`

+Messages should appear on the console with confirmations that your server is up and running.

 ### Running the React App
 #### Prerequisites: